Life After 7/7

 Having your team up to date with training not only prevents skill fade, but it also incentivises and empowers them.
 This can only be good for the day-to-day running of a company and is also an important factor on how your client views you and your company.
 Raising basic skill sets within your workforce and making sure that key personnel are up to date with courses and qualifications will all aid in the survival of a business; that and an understanding and education of the threats and risks that your particular business faces.

 Understanding the threats and risks can be daunting but that coupled with an understanding of what services or processes are essential for the running of your business will ease the command and control of an incident as and when it unfolds.

 Managing threat and risk

-Holding a one-day training session where staff and management can discuss threats, risks and strategies and maybe even air concerns will aid any company inot only in securing the work environment, but in also safeguarding the future of the company, its personnel and profitability.
-Knowing your operational capabilities and knowing what is mission critical is the key to surviving any incident.
+Holding a one-day training session where staff and management can discuss threats, risks and strategies and maybe even air concerns will aid any company, not only in securing the work environment but also in safeguarding the future of the company, its personnel and profitability.
+Knowing your operational capabilities and knowing what is mission-critical is the key to surviving any incident.

 Ask yourself the following questions:

 - Are all of your personnel aware of who is responsible for security issues?

 - When was the last time your policy was reviewed and updated?

 - What is your IT “actions on” policy?

 - When was the last time your office was swept for covert bugging devices?